nickbalestra/storage-kv/README.md

 ### Retrieving all entries

-Asynchronously retrieves an array of two-element `[key, value]` arrays, each of which corresponds to an entry in this storage area.
+Retrieves an async iterator containing the `[keys, values]` of all entries in this storage area.
+Entries will be ordered as corresponding to their keys; see `keys()`.

 ```js
 for await (const [key, value] of storage.entries()) {